cosmasquantum/Getting_and_Cleaning-_Data_Project/CodeBook.md

-Codebook describing each variable and its values in the tidy data set 'TidyData'.
+Codebook describing the tidy data set 'TidyData' and the variables contained.

 ===========================================================================================